microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[int]``

-When the budget runs out, the experiment will stop creating trials but continue to serve web UI.
+When the budget runs out, the experiment will stop creating trials but continue to serve WebUI.

 nniManagerIp
 ------------

-IP of current machine, used by training machines to access NNI manager.
+IP of the current machine, used by training machines to access NNI manager.
 Not used in local mode.

 type: ``Optional[str]``

 If not specified, IPv4 address of ``eth0`` will be used.

-Must be set on Windows and systems using predictable network interface name, except for local mode.
+Except for the local mode, it is highly recommended to set this field manually.

 useAnnotation